Nimble 25 Arctic: Design

 The Nimble 25 Arctic is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig or optional yawl rig, a canoe hull, a plumb stem, an angled transom, a transom-hung rudder controlled by a tiller or a wheel and a fixed stub keel keel with a retractable centerboard or an optional fixed keel.
+It has a fractional sloop rig or optional yawl rig, a canoe hull, a plumb stem, an angled transom, a transom-hung rudder controlled by a tiller or a wheel and a fixed stub keel with a retractable centerboard or an optional fixed keel.
 It displaces 2900 lb and carries 1000 lb of ballast.

 The keel-equipped version of the boat has a draft of 2.5 ft, while the centerboard-equipped version has a draft of 4.17 ft with the centerboard extended and 1.33 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The design was produced in a number of different versions, including a "tropical" model with opening bronze ports and a solar vent, an "offshore" model with 200 lb additional ballast in a lead shoe and a "pilothouse" model with a pilothouse and wheel steering that provided greater headroom below decks.

 The pilothouse model was later developed into the Arctic 25 and the Kodiak 26.

 The boat is normally fitted with a small well-mounted 4 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The galley is located on the port side amidships.
 The galley is equipped with a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 54 in.

 The design has a PHRF racing average handicap of 249 and a hull speed of 6.5 kn.